thecdil/bootstrap-template/README.md

 # bootstrap-template

 [bootstrap-template](https://github.com/thecdil/bootstrap-template) is a basic template repository to create a [Bootstrap](https://getbootstrap.com/) site using Jekyll on GitHub Pages (or where every you want to host it).
-Based on the [Bootstrap starter template example](https://getbootstrap.com/docs/4.5/examples/) with a navbar, search box (using lunr.js), and sticky footer.
+The layout is based on the [Bootstrap starter template example](https://getbootstrap.com/docs/4.5/examples/) with a navbar, search box (using lunr.js), and sticky footer.
+It is intended as a quick starting point for creating new web projects.

 Demo: <https://thecdil.github.io/bootstrap-template/>